OmerMajeed/contrail-vpp-deploy/README.md

 # contrail-vpp-deploy
 These set of playbooks deploys contrail with letting the user pick dataplane from vrouter and VPP.
 This deployment is micro service based, and for every service there would be a separate container.
-In configuration file user could specify whether to deploy using vrouter or VPP.
+In configuration file user could specify whether to deploy vrouter or VPP as a dataplane.

 # Versions and Openstack flavors
 This deployer is tested to be working with Centos 7.5.1804 (kernel version 3.10.0-862.3.2.el7.x86_64) and Centos 7.6.1810 (kernel version 3.10.0-957.1.3.el7.x86_64).